Peter Short (printer): Career

 Short became a "freeman" (full member) of the Stationers Company on 1 March 1589, and operated his own business from that year until his death; he was partnered with Richard Yardley until 1593.
-His shop was at the sign of the star on Bread Street Hill.
+His shop was at the sign of the star on Bread Street Hill (the southern continuation of Bread Street).

 About a third of his titles involved translations from Latin or contemporary European languages.
 Short began publishing music in 1597; he issued Thomas Morley's A Plaine and Easy Introduction and both Canzonets, Dowland's First Book of Songs, Holborne's Cittharn School, and Hunnis's Seven Sobs.
 Short used type which was passed on and used by his successors (Humphrey Lownes, James Young).

 In an era when the functions of publisher and printer were often largely (though not entirely) separate, Short was primarily a printer and only secondarily a publisher; he printed just over 170 works in his career, and the publishers of about 100 are known.
 Short likely published a good portion of the others himself.